nishand17/r-fifa-ratings/README.md

 # How to Run:
 - In your R console, use the source() function to run each of the R scripts
+- Make sure that the files are in your working directory using dir()
+-

 # Graphs Screenshots: